On-chain Proof Verification

 Verifier Router

 The RISCZeroVerifierRouter contract routes proofs from different sources to their correct verifier.
-This allows your application (and Kailua) to leverage proofs generated using different zkVM versions, or aggregated through the Boundless proving network, while delegating the complexity of managing the verifier version to the router contract.
+This allows your application (and Kailua) to leverage proofs generated using different zkVM versions, or through the Boundless proving network, while delegating the complexity of managing the verifier version to the router contract.

 Depending on your needs, you may need to deploy and manage your own verifier instead of relying on the pre-deployed router managed by RISC Zero.